William Christopher Wordsworth

 William Christopher Wordsworth CIE (1878 – 12 December 1950) was a British academic and journalist in India.

 Life

 Wordsworth was educated at the University College of Wales, Aberystwyth and Jesus College, Oxford.
-In 1905, he was appointed as a lecturer at St John's College, Battersea (a predecessor institution of University College Plymouth St Mark & St John), before joining the Indian Educational Service in 1907.
-He was Professor of Political Economy at the Presidency College, Calcutta and then became Assistant Director of Public Instruction for Bengal before returning to the Presidency College as Principal in 1915.
-In 1917, he became Director of Public Instruction.
-After his retirement, he joined The Statesman, becoming assistant editor and also acting as the Calcutta correspondent for The Times.
+In 1905, he was appointed as a lecturer at St John's College, Battersea before joining the Indian Educational Service in 1907.
+University was professor of political economy at the Presidency College in Calcutta before becoming an assistant director of public instruction in Bengal, though Wordsworth returned to the Presidency College as principal in 1915.
+In 1917, he became director of public instruction.
+After his retirement, Wordsworth joined The Statesman, becoming assistant editor and also acting as the Calcutta correspondent for The Times.
 He was appointed a Companion of the Order of the Indian Empire.
-Wordsworth died at Alkham, near Dover, Kent on 12 December 1950, not long after returning to Britain.
+Wordsworth died at Alkham, Kent on 12 December 1950, not long after returning to England.